 Ofsted Inspection Report April 2018.

 We achieve this through a combination of work in PSHE and RE alongside work on our values in Collective worship sessions.
-Please see our PSHE, British Values and SMSC Policy and Teaching and Learning Policy for further explanation.
+Please see our PSHE, British Values and SMSC Policy and Teaching and Learning Policy for in the 'Downloads' section below for further explanation.

 We actively encourage a diverse range of visitors to share their stories with our children and inspire our children that differences are to be celebrated.